easybuilders/easybuild-tutorial/docs/2021-lust/basic_usage.md

 Please do not spoil solutions to others before they have been discussed by the tutorial organisers.

+The exercises are based on the easyconfig files included with EasyBuild 4.3.3.

 ---

 ***Exercise 4.0**** - Making installed software available*